wjoe2046/starwars-api/README.md

     ```

 #### Create fileController.addFav
-Now that we have any exsiting favs, let's add a new one.
+Now that we have any existing favs, let's add a new one.

 1. [  ] In the `server/controllers/fileController.js` add a new method called `addFav`.
-1. [  ] We expect that this piece of middleware will run after some other middleware which will get all our exsiting favorites data.
+1. [  ] We expect that this piece of middleware will run after some other middleware which will get all our existing favorites data.
 Let's be sure we have this data that we'll need to actually complete this function.
 Verify that we have a property on the `res.locals` object called `favs` and that the value of this property is an object.
     1. [  ] If either of those checks are invalid, invoke the global Express error handler with the following error object:
     ```
     {